 reporting bugs in the package and the package documentation;

 questions and technical support requests;

-feature requests—if you want a new feature to appear in the package, e.g. a new API function, without which it is hard or even impossible to write some sort of applications
+feature requests—if you would like to see a new feature in the package, e.g. a new API function, without which it is hard or even impossible to write some applications

-should be sent to the mailing list for QSMM users.
-Posting messages to the mailing list requires prior subscription to it.
+can be sent through the mailing list for QSMM users.
+In order to post messages in the mailing list, you will first be required to subscribe.